SinaEghbal/ai-assignment-4-reinforcement-learning/handout/q_learning.md

 <img src="images/q-learning.png" width="50%" alt="QLearning"/>
 </center>

+**Note:** Q-learning may look to you _shockingly_ slow when it comes to converge to quasi-optimal Q-values, even when one is steering the learning *manually* towards the optimal policy.
+Take into account that you, by just looking at the grid, can figure out quite quickly what needs to be done.
+The Q-learning agent has to *discover* the right answer from first principles.

 **Grading:** We will run your Q-learning agent on an example of our own and check that it learns the same Q-values and policy as our reference implementation when each is presented with the same set of examples.